On proving the robustness of algorithms for early fault-tolerant quantum computers: Introduction

 As with several recently developed quantum algorithms~\cite{lin2022heisenberg, huang2020predicting}, the one developed in this work is randomized.
 Such algorithms generate random variables, which, in expectation are the desired quantity.
 In the case of our algorithm, the desired quantity is the discrete Fourier transform of the function $g(k)=e^{ik\theta}$ and the randomization is over the ``time variable'' $k$.
 As such, we refer to the algorithm as \emph{randomized Fourier estimation (RFE)}.
 The algorithm locates the peak of the estimated Fourier spectrum to yield an estimate of $\theta$.
 The fact that the algorithm is randomized is what facilitates a simple analysis of its performance in the presence of device error.

 In order to analyze robustness we must model noise.
 It is very challenging to accurately model the impact of device error on quantum algorithms.
 Accordingly, we will take an intermediate approach.
 The effect of device error on a quantum algorithm's performance is mediated through the way that device error affects quantum measurement outcome probabilities.
 Rather than propose a model for, say, gate-level quantum circuit errors, we will develop simple, general models for the deviation of outcome probabilities.
 We will refer to these as \emph{algorithm error models}.
+Similar considerations affecting the outcome probabilities have been made in \cite{PhysRevA.92.062315}.
+The bounds on the error tolerated by our algorithm are weaker as compared to the bounds on the additive error tolerated by RPE [Theorem 1, \cite{PhysRevA.92.062315}].
+However, our algorithm can be extended to developing other robust algorithms for amplitude estimation, ground state energy estimation, etc. That is, by rewriting the input ansatz as a linear combination of eigenstates, the Fourier spectrum generated by our algorithm corresponds to a time signal with multiple peaks which can be detected by RFE by choosing the maximum phase in specified intervals.
+We leave this analysis for future work.
+We anticipate that the error will be larger when the initial state is not an exact eigenvector.
+The error tolerance in such a case is currently being analyzed.

 The remaining paper is structured as follows.
 In Section \ref{sec:alg_intro} we give a gentle introduction to the phase estimation algorithm and its performance in the noiseless setting.
 In Section \ref{sec:robustness} we develop two different algorithm error models and analyze the performance of randomized Fourier estimation under these conditions.
 In Section \ref{sec:discussion} we discuss the implications of our analysis and provide an outlook to future work.
 For ease of reading, we have reserved the lemmas and proofs of the main theorems to the appendix.